moshialam/moshialam.github.io/_pages/852_outline.md

 - Principles of empirical research
     - Identification
         - "Non-parametric identification", Matzkin (2007)
+        - "Identification of models of the labor market" Taber and French (2010)
     - Advantages of reduced form methods
     - Advantages of structural models
     - Feasibility of each approach individually and jointly